 FREE Children 5 & Under

 Tickets for the event and crabs will be available at the gate, the day of the event.
-CBMM Member and watermen discounted tickets can be purchased in advance at CBMM’s Welcome Center and Museum Store.
 Watermen and their immediate family members must show proper identification for discount.

 STEAMED CRAB PRICING WILL BE ANNOUNCED IN EARLY AUGUST

 *Absolutely NO CARRY-ON Alcohol is permitted for this event.
 All alcohol must be purchased on premise with a valid ID.

-The “watermen’s rodeo” boat docking contest returns to the Miles River to its expanded location under the 1879 Hooper Strait Lighthouse.
+The festival’s “watermen’s rodeo” boat docking contest returns to the Miles River to its expanded location under the 1879 Hooper Strait Lighthouse.
 Bleacher seating will be provided for spectators to the contest, with plenty of food, live music, and family activities to round out the festival.

 Steamed crabs, beer, and other foods and beverages will be available for purchase.
 The event is hosted by TWA in cooperation with CBMM, with proceeds benefiting both organizations.
-The pricing for steamed crabs will be set by July 24, and will be announced at that time on CBMM’s website.
+The pricing for steamed crabs will be set by July 29, and will be announced at then on CBMM’s website, www.cbmm.org.

-Beginning at 11 a.m., watch the spirited boat docking contest along Navy Point.
-Children’s on-the-water activities include a Pot Pie skiff rowing competition, with prizes awarded.
+Beginning at 11:00 a.m., you can watch professionals in the spirited boat docking contest along Navy Point.
+Later in the day, children’s on-the-water activities include a Pot Pie skiff rowing competition, with prizes awarded.

-Starting at noon, live music will have people tapping their toes and dancing along the museum’s waterfront as the region’s favorite band plays live from the historic Tolchester Beach Bandstand.
+Starting at noon, live music will have people tapping their toes and dancing along CBMM’s waterfront with a live band playing from the historic Tolchester Beach Bandstand.
 Also beginning at noon, the day’s catch of steamed crabs—served by watermen—will be available for purchase, in addition to beer, water, soda, hot dogs, hamburgers, ice cream, and more.

-Children and families can enjoy games and activities throughout the day, including competing in an anchor toss, line baiting, or a rowboat racing contest.
-Scenic river cruises aboard the museum’s 1920 buyboat, Winnie Estelle, will take festival-goers out on the Miles River throughout the day.
+Children and families can enjoy games and activities throughout the day.
+Scenic river cruises aboard CBMM’s 1920 buyboat, Winnie Estelle, will take festival-goers out on the Miles River throughout the day.